Mumbai, 24 Apr 2020 19:00 IST

-The four best friends, Damini (Sayani Gupta), Anjana (Kirti Kulhari), Umang (Bani J), Siddhi (Maanvi Gagroo), and their favourite bar are back for a second season with Amazon Prime’s Four More Shots Please!.
+The four best friends, Damini (Sayani Gupta), Anjana (Kirti Kulhari), Umang (Bani J) and Siddhi (Maanvi Gagroo), and their favourite bar are back for a second season with Amazon Prime’s Four More Shots Please!.
 When last we left them at the end of the first season, the lovely ladies had had a spectacular fight and gone their separate ways.

-In the first episode, they reunite in Istanbul, Turkey as they go to ‘rescue’ Siddhi.
+In the first episode, they reunite in Istanbul, Turkey, as they go to ‘rescue’ Siddhi.
 All former disagreements and misunderstandings are put behind them as they bond over the scenic international locales.
 When they land back in Mumbai, it’s back to their former problems.

-Damini has been ousted from the website she founded, and is now writing a controversial book about the death of a judge that no one wants to publish.
-She also juggles the affections of two lovers, her gynaecologist Dr Warsi (Milind Soman) and Jeh Wadia (Prateik Babbar), the owner of Truck Bar, the girls’ usual hangout.
+Damini has been ousted from the website she founded and is now writing a controversial book about the death of a judge that no one wants to publish.
+She also juggles the affections of two lovers, her gynaecologist Dr Warsi (Milind Soman) and Jeh (Prateik Babbar), the owner of Truck Bar, the girls’ usual hangout.

 SoBo rich kid Siddhi, the youngest of the lot, comes into her own this season, finding an odd friendship with her previously controlling mother (Simone Singh) and goes on stage as a stand-up comic.
 However, her commitment issues are still prevalent as she wavers between new beau Amit (Prabal Punjabi) and old flame Mihir (Rajeev Shrivastava).

 Mumbai, especially its tourist-friendly southern section, has never looked so appealing.
 Or is it because we are all locked in?
 The show, shot by Neha Parti Matiyani and edited by Jabeen Merchant, focuses on artful interior decors and makes both Istanbul and Udaipur’s The Oberoi Udaivilas look incredibly inviting.
-Fashion director Aastha Sharma makes sure no outfit is repeated twice, and the dialogue by Ishita Moitra keeps the easy lingo between Hindi and English.
+Fashion director Aastha Sharma makes sure no outfit is repeated, and the dialogue by Ishita Moitra keeps the easy lingo between Hindi and English.

 Four More Shots Please! gives its actresses, especially Gupta, Kulhari and Gagroo, more to do the second time around.
 Devika Bhagat has given new challenges to its leads, and while Bani J’s Umang has a lot on her plate this season, from coming out to her family to being an emotional support to Samara, sometimes the actress’s dialogue delivery sounds exactly the same.
-Ray and Prateik too suffer from the ailment at times
+Ray and Prateik, too, suffer from the ailment at times.

 The men, from Prateik to Soman, are mostly relegated to love-interest category, and hang around to support the women.
-However, despite the sincere intentions by director Nupur Asthana and the leads, some scenarios are just not believable.
+However, despite the sincere intentions of director Nupur Asthana and the leads, some scenarios are just not believable.